Part V

 Synthesis: The Embodied Dragon and Somatic Intelligence

-Somatic intelligence is how the Dragon stays honest: the capacity to sense state in real time—and to steer it with small, repeatable choices.
+Somatic intelligence is how the Dragon stays honest: the capacity to read state as it forms, then steer it with small, repeatable choices.

-It is the preverbal, experiential knowing of boundaries, power, and inner state: what the body is saying before the story explains it.
+It is the operational knowledge of boundary, load, and readiness: what the system is saying before the story explains it.

 The fully embodied Dragon listens deeply to this inner knowing, trusting the body as its most reliable compass for navigating both inner and outer worlds.

-- Name it: Ventral Vagal (safe/connected), Sympathetic (mobilized), or Dorsal Vagal (shutdown).
+- Name the state as best you can: Ventral Vagal (safe/connected), Sympathetic (mobilized), or Dorsal Vagal (shutdown).

-- Notice three signals: breath, posture, and one surface sensation (temperature/pressure).
+- Notice three signals: breath, posture, and one surface sensation such as temperature or pressure.

 - Find a comfortable position, lying down or sitting.
 Gently close your eyes if comfortable.